awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 ### RDS API<a name="USER_WorkingWithOptionGroups.ListOption.API"></a>

-To list the options and option settings for an option group, use the Amazon RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeOptionGroups.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeOptionGroups.html) action\.
+To list the options and option settings for an option group, use the Amazon RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeOptionGroups.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeOptionGroups.html) operation\.
 Specify the name of the option group whose options and settings you want to view\.
 If you don't specify an option group name, all option groups are described\.

 ## Modifying an Option Setting<a name="USER_WorkingWithOptionGroups.ModifyOption"></a>